Sirrah91/Asteroid-spectra/v2.0/Datasets/README.md

 Data are stored in *.npz format.
 Each data file contains spectra, corresponding wavelengths, and metadata.
 Optionally, the files contain labels and notes about labels and metadata.
-The file can be loaded with **data = numpy.load('name_of_a_file.npz, allow_pickle=True)**.
+The file can be loaded with **data = numpy.load("name_of_a_file.npz", allow_pickle=True)**.
 Saved quantities are visualised with **data.files**.

 **Data files which contain -denoised were denoised via a convolution filter.**